UK Sold House Prices

 Where the data comes from

 Sale prices come from HM Land Registry Price Paid Data, refreshed monthly.
-Our copy of the dataset covers transactions from 1995 to February 2026, with around 30.8 million sales recorded across England and Wales (HM Land Registry).
+Our copy of the dataset covers transactions from 1995 to March 2026, with around 30.8 million sales recorded across England and Wales (HM Land Registry).

 The most recent two to three months of sales typically aren't in the dataset yet.
 Land Registry batches transfers as conveyancers submit them, so a sale that completed in March may not appear until June.
 Where you see a recent gap in a property's sale history, that's usually why.